 One of the biggest giants in the cloud storage space market.

-Their features are famous more on its collaboration tools than security purposes.
+Their features are famous more for their collaboration tools than security purposes.

-Their functions are what make Google Drive reliable and efficient, enabling users to share and save all files as well as enables you to collaborative edit documents, forms, spreadsheets, and slideshows presentations on their native office applications.
+Their functions are what make Google Drive reliable and efficient, enabling users to share and save all files as well as enabling you to collaboratively edit documents, forms, spreadsheets, and slideshows presentations on their native office applications.